git-pull/website/consulting/index.rst

 Am I a good fit for your project?
 ---------------------------------

-**My services start at $5,000.** I focus on projects that are **primarily python**.
+**Services start at $5,000.** This is a **Python / Javascript** shop.
 Django is my main area of expertise.
 My service covers every end of development, from planning, documenting, testing, and deployment.
 I am **US-based** (**CST timezone**) and **fully remote**.

-You want stuff shipped and working well.
-Can you define your needs?
-Your timeline?
-Your current situation?
-Your budget?
-You can't afford to waste time to market with bad engineers that don't care about your business goals.
-It's time to put your needs to paper.
-Let's look at what I can do:
+Save money and get to market faster.
+Bypass ambivalent engineers that don't understand your business goals.
+A seasoned software developer will be on your side to help you avoid headaches and build high quality projects as a foundation for growth.

 Solutions for you
 -----------------